Important Questions You Must Ask Before You Buy Your Retaining Wall Sleepers.

 Treated pine is safe to use in gardens, but if you are worried about the old-style arsenic-treated pine, perhaps look into using concrete sleepers.

 Lots of people worry about the safety of treated pine sleepers for vegie garden beds, but new products and sound research should ease organic gardeners’ fears.

 One of the most popular ways to edge raised vegie garden beds is to use timber sleepers of some sort.
 And that’s where people start to worry.
 They know that the famous poison arsenic is part of the treatment used to preserve the most common sort of treated pine – CCA treated pine (which stands for ‘Copper Chrome Arsenate’).
 The understandable fear is that the arsenic will leach into the soil and enter the plants.
 Considering that almost all backyard vegie growers these days are growing their own food organically, with the emphasis on chemical-free, healthy plants, the idea of poison lurking in their organic-rich soil is definitely not on.

 This is the strength of concrete used.
-All our suppliers use 32Mpa and 40Mpa is available for seaside construction if specified by the engineer.
+All our concrete sleepers are manufacture to 40Mpa strength.

 18. What are Reo Bars?